duffn/dumb-password-rules/README.rst

 - Minimum of 8 characters
 - Contain at least 1 uppercase character or 1 number
-- Can not contain this characters : ‹ › ' "
+- Can not contain these characters : ‹ › ' "

 |Mycanal|